apache/pulsar-site/docs/get-started-pulsar-admin.md

 ---
-id: reference-cli-get-started
+id: get-started-pulsar-admin
-title: Get Started
+title: Get started with pulsar-admin CLI tool
-sidebar_label: "Get started"
+sidebar_label: "Get started with pulsar-admin"
 ---

 This tutorial guides you through every step of using pulsar-admin CLI to manage topics.
 It includes the following steps: